 The gelatin salads, Parker House Rolls, desserts, and most of the side dishes can be made ahead of time.
 At the last minute, we're mashing potatoes, making the gravy, and carving the turkey, but everything else is on the table.

-And for your grocery list, don't forget to get English muffins and refrigerated pizza dough, along with Gruyere cheese and celery for my favorite after Thanksgiving recipes: Turkey Mornay and Turkey Salad Focaccia Sandwiches (use leftover turkey instead of the canned chicken).
+And for your grocery list, don't forget to get English muffins, along with Gruyere cheese and celery for my favorite after Thanksgiving recipe: Turkey Mornay.

 Have a wonderful Thanksgiving!

 - Crudites platter with pickles, olives, and thin celery sticks

 - My Favorite Thanksgiving Turkey

 Remember, if you forget to thaw the turkey or you don't have time to thaw it, you can roast it according to Cooking Turkey From the Frozen State.

 - My Stuffing Recipe

 Once you've tried this stuffing, you will be converted for life.